 What To File

-But your actual US tax liability might still be lower than if you lived in the States.
+But your actual U.S. tax liability might still be lower than if you lived in the States.
 And this is thanks to specific exclusions and deductions you can only claim when you have lived outside the US long enough to qualify – usually at least a full tax year.

-They are the Foreign Earned Income Exclusion and Foreign Housing Exclusion or Foreign Housing Deduction.
 Neither of these exempt you from filing if your gross income is above the filing threshold, but they can reduce your US tax by a substantial amount.

 Foreign Earned Income Exclusion (FEIE)

-The Foreign Earned Income Exclusion allows you to exclude a certain amount of your earned income from US tax.
+The Foreign Earned Income Exclusion allows you to exclude a certain amount of your earned income from U.S. tax.
 The emphasis is on earned as in income from employment, trade or business income.
 The FEIE does not apply to passive incomes like pensions, interest, dividends or capital gains.

-For 2017 – the tax year ending 31 December 2017 – the FEIE is $102,100.
-So if you earned $202,100 in 2017, you could subtract $102,100 leaving $100,000 as taxable by the US.
+For 2021 – the tax year ending 31 December 2021 – the FEIE is USD 112,000.
+So if you earned USD 212,000 in 2021, you could subtract USD 112,000 leaving USD 100,000 as taxable in the U.S.

 Foreign Housing Exclusion or Deduction